Employing under 18s

 Employing children aged 16-18

 Children can only start full-time work once they've reached the minimum school leaving age of 16.
-However, children who are over school leaving age but under 18 can only be employed full-time as part of an apprenticeship or traineeship scheme.
+However, they must be employed as part of an apprenticeship or traineeship scheme.

 There are also specific requirements relating to their hours of work.
 These employees must not work more than eight hours a day (or more than 40 hours a week) and there must be at least twelve hours' rest between each working day and 48 hours' rest per working week.
 You must also provide a 30-minute rest break when they work longer than four and a half hours.